The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 Motherboard: Pay for Reliability, Not Sticker Features

-Motherboards are where people overspend on features they will never use, then underinvest in the stuff that matters, like VRM quality, BIOS stability, and enough M.2 slots to grow into.
+Motherboards are where people overspend on features they will never use, then underinvest in the stuff that matters like VRM quality, BIOS stability, and expansion that actually fits a modern gaming life.
+For a 4K build, the motherboard’s job is to be boring in the best way, stable power, clean compatibility, and enough storage slots.

 For a 4K monster build, look for:

-• Strong VRMs that can hold stable power under sustained gaming loads
+• Strong VRMs that hold stable power under sustained gaming loads

 • Good BIOS support and regular updates